-Check this awesome clip of Casey Neistat at the Kelly Slater Wave Co below, which uses this plough style technology.
+Check this awesome clip of Casey Neistat at the Kelly Slater Wave Co below, which uses this plow style technology.

-As the plough moves, a significant amount of water is displaced from its hull.
+As the plow moves, a significant amount of water is displaced from its hull.
 The displacement produces a large wake that then forms into waves.
-Adjusting the plough or foil angle and speed will create waves of different sizes and shapes.
+Adjusting the plow or foil angle and speed will create waves of different sizes and shapes.

 LADIES AND GENTLEMEN, I GIVE YOU THE MAD MAX WAVEPOOL